mikrono/tModLoaderWiki_kr_ko/Vanilla-Projectile-AIs.md

-This is a reference for vanilla AIs to the aiStlye used.
+This is a reference for vanilla AIs to the aiStyle used.

 Projectile ID | aiStyle
 ------------ | -------